ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 3. Why I was ready for the program.

-I found that the best way to communicate my SOP's "story" was to dedicate 40% of my SOP to #1, 20% to #2, and 40% to #3.
-Make sure your course selections for the following year (as denoted in your application's course plan) support your story; in particular, make sure your plan for the "advanced" component of the Master's requirements (i.e. the Research track or the Coursework track) _really_ connects to your story.
+I found that the best way to communicate my SOP's "story" was to dedicate 40% of my SOP to #1, 20% to #2, and 40% to #3, though do what works best for you.
+Like any SOP, make sure your plan (research, courses, etc.) for the "advanced" component of the Master's requirements (i.e. the Research track or the Coursework track) connects to the story you're trying to convey.

 # Courses

 Below are all of the courses that went towards my Concurrent Degree application.
 I had a somewhat unusual course plan during my first three years, and my unexpected leave of absence in Fall 2019 complicated my degree completion a bit further—I almost gave up on candidacy after I returned from leave—but then I stretched the requirements to their limits to get accepted into the program in my sixth semester.

-(Specifically, I counted a CSCI course towards my breath requirement in order to fulfill it by my 6th semester.
-This was allowed because _technically_ the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_, though YMMV.)

 |        Semester |    Course     | Title |
 |----------------:|:-------------:|:------|